raprasad/MCB-Graphics-Printer-Scheduler/work_log.md

 # 2/8/2012 - 11:15am to 4:30pm
 * scheduling sign up form
 * basic sign-up working

+# 2/8/2012 - 8pm to 9pm
+* reading django docs re: media and static files

+# 2/9/2012 - 9:45am to 3pm
+* implement static/media
-(i) ScheduledBannerMessage should *not* be a CalendarEvent (i) time slot maker, make sure time has not passed e.g, if signing up that day
+*FIXED(i) time slot maker, make sure time has not passed e.g, if signing up that day

+(i) ScheduledBannerMessage should *not* be a CalendarEvent
 * add cancel for users.
 * add 'edit' for admin?
 * too many cancels on same day, give warning
 * too many reservations same day, give warning
 * view my reservations

 > one time slot per poster, up to 4 slots ok, 5 or more forget it